sujayalaspure/scaler-timer/readme.md

 ### Features

-- Automatically detects problme page and start the time.
+- Automatically detects problem page and start the time.
 - Timer embedded inside Scaler page.
 No need to navigate anywhere
 - Play / Pause timer

 ### Installation

-- Download the scaler-timer.crx from this [Link](https://github.com/alaspuresujay/scaler-timer/releases/tag/V1.0.0)
+- Download the `scaler-timer.crx` from this [Link](https://github.com/alaspuresujay/scaler-timer/releases/tag/V1.0.0)
 - Install into chrome
 - Enjoy :fire:

-📍 You might need to enable developer mode in chrome to install the extension.
+📍 You might need to enable `developer mode` in chrome to install the extension.

 ---